handsonai/resources-overview/pose.md

 ## Pose estimation models

 #### tf-pose-estimation
-A nice pretrained model to begin with is [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation).
+A nice pretrained model to begin with is [tf-pose-estimation](https://github.com/handsonai/tf-pose-estimation).
 Clone or download the repository, then run
 ```
 $ python src/run_webcam.py --model=mobilenet_thin --resolution=432x368 --camera=0
 ```
+Note that the version linked here is adapted from the original, a run_vectors.py script was added by Fako Berkers that outputs json with the coordinates of the pose.

 ##### macOS install
 Depending on what you currently have installed, the install in the readme of tf-pose-estimation might not work rightaway.
 I had to edit requirements.txt and remove the lines for ast and dill (it still seems to work afterwards).